HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 body, ...,    ALL[body, body, ...], body, ...
 ```

-For the variables used both inside and outside of the quantification, the relations inside the quantifier simply express constraints placed on the variables already bound by some relation outside the quantifier.
+For the variables used both inside and outside of the quantification, the relations inside the quantifier express constraints placed on the variables already bound by some relation outside the quantifier.
 `EXISTS` expresses the constraint for such variables that there must exist a combination of values satisfying the quantified body, while `ALL` means for each combination of values for the variables all possible bindings for other variables within the quantified body must be satisfied.
 This makes it possible to express complex conditions using derived values in relations.
 Here are two example rules using quantifiers: